 “Santelli, I gotta tell you.
-I was sure glad to hear you killed those soulless motherfuckers.
+I was sure glad to hear you killed those soulless bastard lawyers.
 Maybe you should head up to Washington and clean out some of the corrupt shitpiles running our country into the sewer.”

 “You know Ricky,” Santelli said solemnly.
 “I could still go to prison for life if the police found out I murdered those guys.”

 “Well, it won’t be because of me, Santelli,” I replied just as solemnly.